alumina-lang/alumina/MISSING.md

 - unqualified types gaps:
   - unqualified string in if/else does not coerce to a slice
   - probably other places too, since it's very ad-hoc
-- lambdas need to be better
-  - type inference does not cross the lambda boundary, requiring a lot of type annotations, which kind of defeats the purpose of lambdas.
 - "any/don't care" in protocol bounds.
 Especially for things like `Hashable` and `Formattable`, it would be great if users didn't need to introduce a new generic parameter for the hasher and formatter (since that complicates type inference).
   - Alternatively, allow pre-monomorphized types to be used as protocol bounds
   - This could be solved by `infer`.
 It needs to do the same thing as `check_protocol_bounds` - go through all the AST methods of the protocol in the bound and IR method of the type in the slot and